The Problem with everything:

 On Sale October 22, 2019

-In the fall of 2016, acclaimed author Meghan Daum began working on a book about the excesses of contemporary feminism.
+In the fall of 2016, acclaimed author Meghan Daum began working on a book about what she saw as some of the excesses and contradictions of contemporary feminism.
 With Hillary Clinton soon to be elected, she figured even the most fiercely liberal of her friends and readers could take the criticisms in stride.
-But after the election, she knew she needed to do more, and her nearly completed manuscript went in the trash.
-What came out in its place is the most sharply-observed, all-encompassing, and unputdownable book of her career.
+But after the election, she knew she needed to do more, and her nearly completed manuscript began to undergo a major transformation.
+What emerged iplace is the most sharply-observed, all-encompassing, and unputdownable book of her career.

 In this gripping new work, Meghan examines our country’s most intractable problems with clear-eyed honesty instead of exaggerated outrage.
 With passion, humor, and most importantly nuance, she tries to make sense of the current landscape—from Donald Trump’s presidency to the #MeToo movement and beyond.
-In the process, she wades into the waters of identity politics and intersectionality, thinks deeply about the gender wage gap, and tests a theory about the divide between Gen Xers and millennials.
+In the process, she wades into the waters of identity politics and intersectionality, thinks deeply about notions of personal resilience, and tests a theory about the divide between Gen Xers and millennials.

 This signature work may well be the first book to capture the essence of this era in all its nuances and contradictions.
 No matter where you stand on its issues, this book will strike a chord.